-All measurements were evaluated for potential modifying factors in accordance with the NPfl.
-Assessment of modifying factors is undertaken at the time of measurement if the site was audible and directly quantifiable.
+All measurements were evaluated for potential modifying factors in accordance with the NPfI at the time of measurement.
 If applicable, modifying factor penalties have been reported and added to measured site-only L{Aeq} noise levels.

 Low-frequency modifying factor penalties have only been applied to site-only L{Aeq} if the site was the only contributing low-frequency noise source.
 Specific methodology for assessment of each modifying factor is outlined in Fact Sheet C of the NPfl.